MicrosoftDocs/azure-docs/articles/iot-develop/quickstart-send-telemetry-python.md

     :::image type="content" source="media/quickstart-send-telemetry-python/iot-central-created.png" alt-text="IoT Central new application dashboard":::

 ## Add a device
-In this section you add a new device to your IoT Central application.
+In this section, you add a new device to your IoT Central application.
 The device is an instance of a device template that represents a real or simulated device that you'll connect to the application.

 To create a new device:
 1. In the left pane select **Devices**, then select **+New**.
 This opens the new device dialog.